pietrotedeschi/arid/README.md

 </table>

 ## Change UAV/Drone MAC Address
 It is easy to change the UAV/Drone MAC address.
-You just need to open an SSH session with the drone and execute the run the script ```change_mac.sh``` before the flight (in order to don't reveal to adversaries your legitimate MAC address).
+You just need to open an SSH session with the drone and execute the script ```change_mac.sh``` inside the drone before the flight.
+In this case you will not reveal your legitimate MAC address to potential adversaries.
 ```
 ifconfig wlan0 down
 ifconfig wlan0 hw ether 12:34:56:78:12:34